 He wrote a book.

-Well, we just got uh news that in fact Mick Mulvaney just through speaking through his lawyer, uh, push back on any report that he was involved in any discussion about holding back hundreds of millions of dollars in aid to Ukraine, by the way, like Joe Biden did in exchange for investigations.
+Well, we just got news that, in fact, Mick Mulvaney, just speaking through his lawyer, pushed back on any report that he was involved in any discussion about holding back hundreds of millions of dollars in aid to Ukraine, by the way, like Joe Biden did, in exchange for investigations.

-Nor did Mr. Mulvaney ever have a conversation with the president or anyone else indicating that Ukrainian military aid was withheld in exchange for Ukrainian investigation of Barisma, the Biden's, or the 2016 election.
+Nor did Mr. Mulvaney ever have a conversation with the president or anyone else indicating that Ukrainian military aid was withheld in exchange for a Ukrainian investigation of Barisma, the Bidens, or the 2016 election.

 The statement remarked that the latest story told from the New York Times, coordinated with a book launch, has more to do with publicity than with any truth.

-We have to move this to the, I guess, the fiction section or whatever, if it even is true.
+Well, it sounds like, huh, I have to move this to, I guess, the fiction section or whatever, if it even is true.

 The timing is amazing, isn't it?